 - Milk - Helps to smooth out the queso.
 You can also use a non-flavored milk alternative or beef or chicken broth in place of the milk.
 Each one will give the queso a slightly different taste, but it shouldn't change it too much.

 - Seasonings - To give this easy beef queso dip its signature Tex-Mex flavor, you'll use a mix of chili powder, cumin, garlic powder, and salt.
-If you have one tablespoon of taco seasoning in a packet, you can also use it.

 Full ingredient list with quantities in the recipe card below